davegutz/myPyScreencast/doc/FAQ_linux.md

 Open pycharm-community.
 Use System interpreter.
 Run setuplinux.py.
 Edit the .desktop file top point to the audio files folder you are using.
 It initializes to home.

+## Display: what do I set?
+Ubuntu on a workstation worked with ":0.0+0,0"
+Ubuntu on laptop worked with "$DISPLAY" in the second box on the 'Video' line.

 [Back to top](../README.md)